iguessthislldo/opendds-devguide-converter/devguide/content_subscription_profile.rst

 * The condition has the exact same syntax and semantics as the filter expression (see section :ref:`Filter Expressions`).
   Field references in the condition must match field names in the resulting types, not field names in the constituent topic types.
+  The condition in the topic expression can use parameter placeholders in the same way that filter expressions (for content-filtered topics) use them.
+  See section :ref:`Expression Parameters` for details.

 Usage Notes